 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Board of Trade is exposed to this risk mainly in respect to its accounts receivable.
-The Board of Trade is not exposed to significant credit risk.
+The Board of Trade is not exposed to significant credit risk given majority of accounts receivable is receivable from the City of Ottawa and deemed collectible.